-We are recommending solo dining at any one of these fantastic places, at a price point to suit all budgets.
-While you are at it, stop by your favorite Dude, Sweet Chocolate location and treat yourself.
+We are recommending solo dining at any one of these fantastic and classic Dallas restaurants, at a price point to suit all budgets.
+While you are at it, stop by Dude, Sweet Chocolate and treat yourself.

 Today we are looking for big bars with friendly people in front and behind the stick who will serve you a great bite and possibly an even greater story.
 Don’t feel there should be any stigma dining alone.
 This is also a fantastic way to meet others in your temporary position.
 And please make a reservation, even if just for the bar.
 This will be a crazy night.

 Remember: We have dined solo at all the locations and felt perfectly comfortable and well tended to.

 Rise No 1: A comfortable French bistro atmosphere focused on soufflés and other delicious French inspired cuisine.
 Try the Marshmallow Soup!
 Nice wine selection.